LEVELS OF CARE

 It will take a long time to rewire your brain, but eventually, you’ll come out on the other side a healthier, happier person.
 Medication-assisted treatment, along with behavior therapy, is your best chance for lifelong sobriety.

-What’s the Best Way to Find MAT in Connecticut, New Jersey, and New York?
+What’s the Best Way to Find MAT in Connecticut?

 Talk to your therapist or doctor to figure out what your next steps should be.
 If you don’t have a therapist or doctor, call the Substance Abuse and Mental Health Services Administration (SAMHSA) or search their treatment locator online.
 This is a free, confidential, and 24/7 referral service to help you find treatments for mental health or substance use disorders.